rivershrink

 She is currently investigating the role of trauma and bonding disruptions in type 1 diabetes with Dr. Tony Madrid, PhD.

-Ellie Miller Hall, MSc
+Ellie Miller Hall, AMFT, APCC, MA, MSc

 Picture